aleascript/resonance/index.md

 # Resonance Core

-## A generic engine for cognitive resolution through stakes.
+## A generic engine for resolving uncertainty through fiction.

 Resonance Core is the generic resolution engine at the heart of Resonance.